Table of Contents

 Making An Offer and Closing on a House

-First Things First.
-How Much Should You Offer?
+How to Purchase Your First Home: How Much Should You Offer?

 There are several factors to take into account when deciding how much to offer:

-3. What’s market value?
-It’s really important to have your realtor check out comparable houses in the area to make sure you’re not paying above market value.
+It’s really important to have your real estate agents check out comparable houses in the area to make sure you’re not paying above market value.
 If anything happened after purchased the home and you needed to sell, you’d hate to have to sell at a loss.
 Ideally, you would buy below market value to try and build equity, although I realize that’s easier said than done.

 When you put in your offer, you will be required to give an earnest money deposit.
-The amount of this deposit will eventually be subtracted from your down payment and is usually1-2 percent of the total property value (although some markets can be up to 5 percent).
+The amount of this deposit will eventually be subtracted from your down payment and is the usual 1 to 2 percent of the total property value (although some markets can be up to 5 percent).

 If your offer is accepted, the deposit will be held in an escrow account until closing (see the section “What the Heck is Escrow” in this module).
 Never give the deposit directly to the seller.
 If the deal doesn’t go through for whatever reason, you could have a hard time getting the deposit back.

-Sometimes by putting down a larger deposit, it shows the seller that you’re more committed to making the deal go through and satisfying your conditions of the contract.
-Therefore increasing the likelihood of your offer being accepted.
+Sometimes, putting down a larger deposit shows the seller that you’re more committed to making the deal go through and satisfying your conditions of the contract.
+This can increase the likelihood of your offer being accepted.

 What Should Your Offer Be Subject To (conditions, contingencies)?

-Conditions or contingencies are responsibilities that need to be met by the buyer, seller or both.
-The sale of the home will not close until all conditions have been satisfied.
+Conditions or contingencies are responsibilities that need to be met by the buyer, seller, or both.
+The home sale will not close until all conditions have been satisfied.

-1. Financing.
-Even if you’re pre-approved for a mortgage, your offer should always be subject to financing.
-And just because you’ve been pre-approved, it isn’t a guarantee.
-Pre-approvals are done based on information you’ve provided to the lender, and the lender will not necessarily do the background check to confirm the information is correct until you have a real deal pending.
-The lender will also want an appraisal done to verify the value of the home.
+The lender will not necessarily do the background check to confirm the information is correct until you have a real deal pending.
+The lender will also want an appraisal done to verify the home’s value.
 If the appraisal comes in low, the lender will not approve the financing.

-2. Appraisal.
-Even though the lender will not over lend on the property, it’s still important to have an appraisal as a condition on the property to avoid any grey area.
+Even though the lender will not over lend on the property, it’s still essential to have an appraisal as a condition on the property to avoid any grey area.

-3. Home Inspection.
-We strongly recommend a proper home inspection is completed by a professional.
-This inspection will confirm that the property is in good condition, or will point out any repairs needed that were not disclosed by the seller.
+We strongly recommend a proper home inspection be completed by a professional.
+This inspection will confirm that the property is in good condition or will point out any repairs needed that were not disclosed by the seller.

-4. Sale of an existing home.
 If you have an existing home that you’re trying to sell, it has become popular in some markets to put the sale of the home you’re buying as contingent on the sale of the home you’re selling.
-This only works in slow markets however.
+This only works in slow markets, however.
 In a seller’s market, this condition would never be accepted.

-5. Third party inspection or approval.
-This is basically an out for the buyer.
-If something changes in the mind of the buyer after the offer is accepted, they have an out in the way that this third party could be a friend or relative who could come in and say they don’t approve of the property for whatever reason.
-Again, in a seller’s market, this condition will rarely be accepted.
+This is an out for the buyer.
+If something changes in the buyer’s mind after the offer is accepted, they have an out in the way that this third party could be a friend or relative who could come in and say they disapprove of the property for whatever reason.
+But, again, this condition will rarely be accepted in a seller’s market.

-When I sold my first house the women who bought it was a single mom with a special needs child.
-She needed a fence built in the back yard to keep her son safe, as he liked to take off on her.
-She decreased her offer by $2,500 dollars to have money left in her budget for the fence.
+When I sold my first house, the woman who bought it was a single mom with a special needs child.
+She needed a fence built in the backyard to keep her son safe, as he liked to take off on her.
+So she decreased her offer by $2,500 to have money left in her budget for the fence.

-The offer was still in the range that I was willing to accept, and I was appreciative of her being honest with regards to her explanation of why she was offering what she was, so we made the deal.
+The offer was still in the range that I was willing to accept, and I was appreciative of her being honest regarding her explanation of why she was offering what she was, so we made the deal.

 Don’t forget about the human element here.
 An explanation of why your offer is what it is can sometimes make a difference.